 Are we reaching the stage where people, if they have any form of cold, should be self-isolating?
 We all know people who have had colds, some of them more severe than others, but they have been able to be confident that it has not been coronavirus.
 Now it is becoming prevalent, how can they be sure?
 It is going to create a lot of confusion.
 Are we reaching the stage where, as the Prime Minister alluded to the other day, people may have to self-isolate if they have any symptoms?

 I hugely welcome the fact that we are following the science, including the behavioural science, and the cross-party approach we are taking.
 Does the Secretary of State share my concern, therefore, that celebrities, including some politicians on social media, are advocating a different approach?
-They are completely at liberty to do that, but does it risk undermining the national cohesion we need to rise to this challenge?
+They are completely at liberty to do that, but does it risk undermining the national cohesion that we need to rise to this challenge?

 I thank the Health Secretary for his continued updates to the House.
 The partner of a constituent of mine suffers from cystic fibrosis and other related illnesses and requires daily treatment that includes cleansing—alcohol wipes, gels and so on—but because of the panic buying in some shops they have been unable to purchase these items, which could result in serious health issues for them.
 Are there any other measures the Government can put in place, working with supermarkets, to manage this?

 Yes, absolutely; this is really important.
 We have some supplies of these sorts of things, in the supply chains and, in some cases, within the shops themselves, and we are working with the shops to ensure availability of things that can be critical to people’s care.
-We are working on that with DEFRA, the NHS and within the Department, particularly in relation to pharmacies, to make sure we get the right kit to the people who need it.
+We are working on that with DEFRA, with the NHS and within the Department, particularly in relation to pharmacies, to make sure we get the right kit to the people who need it.

 I commend the Health Secretary on doing a difficult job in trying circumstances extremely well.
 Likewise, I commend all the staff at Kettering General Hospital, who are working their socks off to ensure that the hospital is fully prepared.
 The only easily understandable benchmark our constituents have to judge the scale of this thing is seasonal flu, so can he tell the House, on average each year, how many people catch seasonal flu and how many people die from it?